Complex geodesics and complex Monge--Amp\`{e}re equations with boundary singularity II: Introduction

 Our motivation for this work stems mainly from the following considerations.
-On the one hand, complex geodesics have proved to be very useful in the study of several complex variables and CR geometry (see \cite{Lempert81, Lempert86, Abatebook, Burns-Krantz, Huang-Pisa94, Bracci-JEMS}, to name only a few), and further exploration may lead to new applications.
-On the other hand, although it has long been known that the regularity of solutions to HCMA equations is generally at most $C^{1,\,1}$ (see \cite{Gam-Sibony} for a well-known example, and also \cite{BF-counter}), higher regularity than $C^{1,\,1}$---which is quite important in applications---is still not well understood, even in certain special contexts with rich geometric structure.
-Encouragingly, much progress has been made in this regard over the last few decades, among which we mention particularly \cite{Lempert81, Lempert83, Lempert86, Donaldson, Bracci-MathAnn, Chen-Tian, LV13}.
-The higher regularity of solutions to the HCMA equation that we consider in this paper will be established via a detailed study of the associated complex foliation whose leaves are complex geodesic discs initiated from a fixed boundary point, where the equation has a simple singularity.
-Our approach is largely inspired by the work of Lempert \cite{Lempert81, Lempert86} and Chang-Hu-Lee \cite{Chang-Hu-Lee88}.
-In connection with the subject of the present paper and the approach we adopt here, we also mention that complex (or rather Monge-Amp\`{e}re) foliations and HCMA equations are closely related and they have played a significant role in proving many fascinating results that illustrate the interplay between pluripotential theory, several complex variables and complex geometry.
-For a historical overview and references in this regard we refer the reader to \cite{BK-CPAM, Patriziobook, RWN_Survey}.
+On the one hand, complex geodesics have proved to be very useful in several complex variables and CR geometry (see \cite{Lempert81, Lempert86, Abatebook, Burns-Krantz, Huang-Pisa94, Bracci-JEMS}, to name only a few), and further exploration may lead to new applications.
+On the other hand, although it has long been known that the regularity of solutions to HCMA equations is generally at most $C^{1,\,1}$ (see \cite{Gam-Sibony} for a well-known example, and also \cite{BF-counter}), higher regularity than $C^{1,\,1}$---which is quite important in applications---is still not well-understood, even in certain special contexts with rich geometric structure.
+Encouragingly, much progress has been made in this regard over the last few decades, among which we mention particularly \cite{Lempert81, Lempert83, Lempert86, Donaldson, Bracci-MathAnn, LV13}.
+The higher regularity of solutions to the HCMA equation we consider in this paper will be established through a detailed study of the associated complex foliation by complex geodesic discs initiated from a fixed boundary point, where the equation has a simple singularity.
+Our approach is largely inspired by the work of Lempert \cite{Lempert81, Lempert86}, Chang--Hu--Lee \cite{Chang--Hu--Lee88} and Huang \cite{Huang-Pisa94}.
+In connection with the subject of the present paper and the approach we adopt here, we also mention that complex (or rather Monge--Amp\`{e}re) foliations and HCMA equations are closely related and have played a significant role in proving many fascinating results that illustrate the interplay between pluripotential theory, several complex variables and complex geometry.
+For a historical overview and references in this regard, we refer the reader to \cite{BK-CPAM, Patriziobook, RWN_Survey}.